kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 | **MINOR** | Introduces a new functionality in a planned schedule |
 | **PATCH** **hot.fix** | Introduces a backward-compatible bug fix as an unscheduled release |

-**NOTE:** **Major version zero** refers to software that is under constant, intensive development.
-Such software is not production-ready and can include breaking changes.

 ### Function freeze

-The **function freeze** term refers to the point in time after which you cannot merge new features to the release branch.
+The **function freeze** refers to the point in time when a new release branch is created from the master branch.
+After the function freeze, no new features are included in the release.
+This is typically on Monday at 9:00 AM CET/CEST every 4 weeks.

 ### Roles

 These persons actively participate in release preparation and execution:

-- **Head of Capabilities** ensures that all capabilities provide a valuable and consistent product when it comes to its features and usability.
+- **Product Lead** ensures that all capabilities provide a valuable and consistent product when it comes to its features and usability.

 - **Release Manager** is responsible for the overall release:
   - Ensures that all persons involved in the release follow the required processes and standards